-Master Howard Jackson hailed from the mean streets of Detroit, Michigan.
+Master Howard Jackson was born in June 27, 1951 and hails from the mean streets of Detroit, Michigan.
 Survival was a daily affair and to do so Jackson looked to the martial arts as a means to that end.
 He started in 1967 training in kung fu, then changed to the Korean art of Tang Soo Do.
 Eventually Jackson trained under Harold Williams who became his mentor.

 A fast study, Jackson quickly worked his way up the ranking system.
 In 1970 Grand Master Hwang Kee and his Moo Duk Kwon testing board tested him for 1st degree black belt.

 After passing his martial arts test, Jackson signed on to be one of the proud and the few; he joined the United States Marines.
 While stationed at Camp Pendleton near San Diego, CA Jackson entered the world of karate point fighting.

 His first fight was at the Four Seasons where he caught the eye of Chuck Norris and Bob Wall.
 They invited Howard to the Chuck Norris Karate Studios in Torrance, California.
 Each weekend Jackson traveled by bus to Torrance where he trained with a potpourri of future superstars such as, Chuck Norris, Bob Wall, John Natividad, Darnell Garcia, Pat Johnson and Ralph Alegria to name a few.
 Jackson became an integral part of the Chuck Norris fighting team.

 In 1972-73 he was ranked among the top 10 national fighters in the United States.
 Dubbed the “California Flash” because of his speed and ability to close the gap on his opponents Jackson quickly became the man to beat on the circuit.